ethereum/remix-project/team-best-practices.md

    - identify any blocker.
    - agree on a release date (which can be earlier 1 week after the meeting and not later than 4 weeks after the meeting.
    - add issues that are eligible to get in the release.
    - remove issues that aren't doable in time or represent a risk.
+   - plan for asking feedback about new features (in social medias).

 ---